April 29, 2020 – UPDATE

-For example, it would appear to prohibit a smudge ceremony of two people.
+For example, it would appear to prohibit a prayer circle of two people.
 It specifically and purposefully limits freedom of religion without any exception.
 It is one thing to limit large church or spiritual get-togethers because they are large gatherings of people.
 It is another to limit them because they’re religious.
 This order does the latter.
 It is unconstitutional on its face, albeit could be amended so as to achieve the purpose to which I can guess but cannot see in the order itself.

 The blanket prohibition against “all public gatherings,” without defining either “public” (versus private?) or “gatherings” (social or recreational?) or both together is ambiguous and disproportionate.
 It seems to prohibit a hospital from existing.
 Is a public gathering two people, or 20, 50, 100?
 Again, this provision could easily be amended to clarify and specify what’s being targeted here by the Chief Public Health Officer, for as of today this order may be void for vagueness.

 More concerning are the orders permitting warrantless entry into premises.
 Firstly, the underlying statute authorizing this order is not so broad as to permit a territorial public health officer to authorize warrantless entry by peace officers.
 While we may disagree on this point, it is worth a second look, in our respectful submission.